donrestarone/object-detectr/README.md

 ## troubleshooting

-1. if Python cannot be found when Ruby makes the system call in potash/app/controllers/images_controller.rb you can try explicitly pointing to the python version in your $PATH like so:
+1. Most of the time python in your shell and python invoked from ruby's system call are two different pythons.
+If the application simply fails without error it means that Python cannot be found when Ruby makes the system call in potash/app/controllers/images_controller.rb you can try explicitly pointing to the python version in your $PATH like so:
 ```ruby
     system("cd #{path_to_python} ; /home/yourUserName/.pyenv/shims/python run.py #{file_name}")